Innovation Follow-on Pathfinder

 Pathfinder awards are normally between £7,000 and £10,000, but in exceptional circumstances a maximum of £25,000 is available (NERC will contribute £20,000 at 80% FEC).

-The Pathfinder and Innovation Follow-on funds are open to researchers with current or past NERC funding or research council funded research that falls within the NERC remit:
+The Pathfinder and Innovation Follow-on Fund calls are open to researchers with current or past NERC funding or research council funded research that falls within the NERC remit:

 - Proposals for Follow-on support must build on the outputs of recent or previous NERC-funded research activity or research council funded research that falls within the NERC remit.